 - Now the Multifamily Collective is at about 1,115 episodes.

-How do you think about the resident experience?
+How do you think about the resident experience management?
 [16:00]

-- Then we think about how can we interject ourselves, be it from a relationship standpoint and/or a technology standpoint to really enhance that resident's experience over that continuum.
+- Then we think about how can we interject ourselves, be it from a relationship standpoint and/or technology enhance that resident's experience over that continuum.

 How do you think about the trade-off between optimizing these touchpoints vs. scale and consistency?
 [18:00]